-- The agency requires providers to obtain authorization for covered respiratory care as required in: - ✓ Chapters 182-552, 182-501 and 182-502 WAC. - ✓ Published agency billing guides. - \checkmark Situations where the required clinical criteria are not met. - When a service requires authorization, the provider must properly request authorization, under the agency's rules and billing guides. - \checkmark When authorization is not properly requested, the agency rejects and returns the request to the provider for further action. - \checkmark The agency does not consider the rejection of a request to be a denial of service. - The agency's authorization of service(s) does not necessarily guarantee payment. - The agency evaluates requests for authorization of covered respiratory care equipment and supplies that exceed limitations in this chapter on a case-by-case basis under WAC 182-501-0169. - The agency may recoup any payment made to a provider if the agency later determines that the service was not properly authorized, or did not meet the expedited prior authorization (EPA) criteria.
-(See WAC 182-502-0100(1)(c).
+- HCA requires providers to obtain authorization for covered respiratory care as required in: - o Chapters 182-552, 182-501 and 182-502 WAC. - Published HCA billing guides. - o Situations where the required clinical criteria are not met. - When a service requires authorization, the provider must properly request authorization, under HCA's rules and billing guides. - When authorization is not properly requested, HCA rejects and returns the request to the provider for further action. - o HCA does not consider the rejection of a request to be a denial of service. - HCA's authorization of service(s) does not necessarily guarantee payment. - HCA evaluates requests for authorization of covered respiratory care equipment and supplies that exceed limitations in this chapter on a case-bycase basis under WAC 182-501-0169. - HCA may recoup any payment made to a provider if HCA later determines that the service was not properly authorized, or did not meet the expedited prior authorization (EPA) criteria.
+(See WAC 182-502-0100(1)(c)).

 Notes: For submitting claims with authorization numbers, see Billing with authorization numbers in this guide.
-For more detailed information on requesting authorization, see the agency's ProviderOne billing and resource guide.
+For more detailed information on requesting authorization, see HCA's ProviderOne billing and resource guide.